What is Formula 1?

 - Lotus F1

 Many brands are associated with Formula 1.
 To begin with, teams are brands themselves; many teams are also car manufacturers and use Formula 1 as a way to market themselves.
 In addition, teams and F1 itself have lots of sponsors who pay a lot of money for their brands to be associated with the sport.
 Drivers are also sponsored by brands, which provide them with racing gear and endorsement deals.
 Check out a few of the brands that are associated with F1:

 Formula 1 Tournaments

-Formula 1 Books and Movies
+Formula 1 Books